-The following pages describe the provisions for six kinds of leave of absence available from the university:
+The following pages describe the provisions for ten kinds of leave of absence available from the university:

 Benefits.
 During leaves of absence, insured benefits are available.
 The payment of premiums varies among the kinds of leave as described on the following pages.
 Commuter benefits cannot be accessed or changed when on an unpaid leave of absence.
 Please note that the deadline to make changes to commuter benefits is the 5th of the month prior.
 Please make any necessary changes prior to that deadline, as refunds are not available under any circumstances.
 For additional question on the commuter benefits, visit http://www.northwestern.edu/hr/payroll/payment/pretax-transit/.

 Retirement contributions.
-University contributions to the individual’s retirement accounts continue as a percent of the University salary paid during the leave, such as for vacation or holiday pay, but these contributions are not made when the individual receives income from insurance benefits.
-Employees on unpaid leave may make their own contributions directly to the retirement plan without the University matching funds.
+University contributions to the individual’s retirement accounts continue as a percent of the University salary paid during the leave, such as for vacation or holiday pay.

 Paid time benefits.
 Vacation continues to accrue while paid vacation and extended sick time is being taken and during University scheduled and personal floating holidays.
 Vacation and sick time do not accrue during unpaid leave.